FlipVernooij/StickMaps-docs/src/pages/basics/quickstart.md

 ![QuickStart](images/quickstart/screen_15.png)

 ## Depth-aware station snap
-If you now `mouse left-click & hold` while moving your mouse, you will see that the line is following you cursor.
+If you now `mouse left-click & hold` while moving your mouse, you will see that the line is following your cursor.
-This is our basic loop-close algorithm, when closing the loop it will average the difference over every stations untill either the moving line connects to another line or it ends.
+This is our basic loop-close algorithm, when closing the loop it will average the difference over every station until either the moving line connects to another station or it ends.
 Now to complete our loop-close, hover a station that is in the same depth-range as the one you are hovering.
 You will see it glow-up meaning you can connect your line at that place.

+*\*Be aware that is the difference in depth between to stations is too big, it will *NOT* snap.
+To change the margin go to `top navigation -> file -> Preferences -> map` and change the `station max altitude difference` to a bigger number.*

 ![QuickStart](images/quickstart/screen_16.png)